GautamMishra11/Scaler-Assignment/README.md

-# Asana Simulation: Seed Data Generator
+# Asana Simulation: Seed Data Generator ( Just a trailer of my ability I can do much better than this!! )